MakeshVineeth/solid_color_fills/README.md

 # Solid Color Fills

-A Wallpaper App that lets you set any color as your Homescreen or Lockscreen Wallpaper.
+An Open-Source app that can set your favourite color as device wallpaper.

 Collections                |  Color Picker